-Section 3.4.1.1 above notes, however, that the mechanisms and conditions for access to CbC Reports (in relation to subsidiaries and permanent establishments of foreign MNEs) may be challenging for many developing countries.
-This might be addressed by prioritizing the requisite international exchange mechanisms, with the support of regional and international organizations.
-Developing countries and international and regional organizations should monitor the effectiveness of CbC reporting with a view to inputting into any future review of the minimum standard by the Inclusive Framework.
+Section 3.4.1.1 above notes, however, that the mechanisms and conditions for access to CbC Reports (in relation to subsidiaries and permanent establishments of foreign MNEs) may be very challenging for many developing countries.
+This might be addressed through giving some priority to adopting the requisite international exchange mechanisms, with the support of regional and international organisations.
+Developing countries and international and regional organisations should monitor the effectiveness of CbC reporting with a view to inputting into the Inclusive Framework's review of this measure in 2020.